 These online courses have interactive exercises.
 Each course takes approximately forty-five minutes to complete.

 Randal Beaton, PhD, EMT

 These courses require certain software and browser plugins to be installed.
 See our Technical Requirements page for details.

 This online training course is text-based and designed for accessibility.
-A print version of this course is also available in the Supplemental Material section at the bottom of this page.
 Please note that the print version does not include interactive exercises, quizzes, or the final assessment.
 Flash-based interactive exercises and quizzes in the course may not be accessible to screen readers.
-To receive a print version of the quizzes, please contact firstname.lastname@example.org.
-If you have any difficulties in accessing the information given in any of our documents or need further assistance, please contact email@example.com.
+To receive a print version of the course, please contact email@example.com.
+If you have any difficulties in accessing the information given in any of our documents or need further assistance, please contact firstname.lastname@example.org.